By: CS2113-AY1819S1-W12-1 Since: Aug 2018

 3.6.1.
 Current implementation

-.
-It adds a schedule data set into a Person
+The schedule mechanism is facilitated by Person.
+It adds a schedule data set into a Person that was previously created

 to keep track of events and allow for searching of common available time slots later on.